Enalean/tuleap-documentation-en/languages/en/deploy.rst

 ============================= ================= =============================================
 S1 2020                       Status            As platform administrator, what should I do ?
 ============================= ================= =============================================
-RHEL 6                        End of support    Switch to RHEL 7 PHP 7.4                       Start of support  (Optionally switch to PHP 7.4) RHEL 8                        Start of support  (Optionally switch to RHEL 8) MySQL 8                       Start of support  (Optionally switch to MySQL 8)
+PHP 7.4                       Start of support  (Optionally switch to PHP 7.4) RHEL 8                        Start of support  (Optionally switch to RHEL 8) MySQL 8                       Start of support  (Optionally switch to MySQL 8)